mikechau/workshop-intro-to-cloudformation-101/README.md

 A CloudFormation template represents a *stack*, and the components within the *stack* are known as *resources*.

 In this workshop, as a class we will compose a static template.
-It will cover everything from the VPC to an Auto Scaling Group.
+It will cover the creation of a auto scaling group with an associated security group(s).
+We assume a VPC and subnets already exist.

 If you are lost, it is OK.
 This part of the workshop is more about doing.